bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/setup/multi-site.md

 ](//s3.amazonaws.com/user-content.stoplight.io/6116/1544043727239 "#### WordPress Plugin Welcome Screen
 ")

-After clicking the text, you will be asked for your store's API credentials and base path.
+You will be asked for your store's API credentials and base path.

 <!--
     title: